 CONGRATULATIONS!
 You have made it through your surgical journey and are now at home.
-You have met the expectations of your surgeon, hospital, physiotherapist, occupational therapist and have met the required discharge criteria.
+You have met the expectations of your surgeon and you have met the required discharge criteria for the hospital.
 However, there is still a lot of work left to be done in your recovery and rehabilitation.
 You may think you are alone, but we want to assure you that we stand firmly by your side.

-Here is more information for your review and to help you succeed at home.
+Included below is more information to help you succeed at home.